i2y/connecpy/README.md

 Please see the example in the [example directory](example/wsgi_server.py).

-### Compression Support
+## Compression Support

-Connecpy supports various compression methods for both GET and POST requests:
+Connecpy supports various compression methods for both GET and POST requests/responses:

 - gzip
 - brotli (br)